 Potting and Repotting

-Since most Swan River daisies are grown as annuals, you will need to dig them up and bring them inside should you want to overwinter the plant.
+Because Swan River daisies are typically grown as annuals, you will need to dig them up and bring them indoors should you want to overwinter the plant.
 To do so, trim off the dead growth, dig up the root ball, and then relocate it to a pot with ample drainage and porous soil.
-Bring the pot inside and place it in a sunny window.
+Bring the pot indoors and place it in a sunny window.
 Continue growing your daisy indoors, but don't expect it to bloom in the winter.
-Come spring, relocate it back outside after all threat of frost has passed.
+Come spring, relocate it outdoors after all threat of frost has passed.

 Daisies grown in zones 9 through 11 can be cut back to the ground to overwinter in your garden bed.